Here's where to find Friday night fish fries for Lent in Des Moines

 St. Elizabeth Seton Church

-The St. Elizabeth Seton Knights of Columbus Council No. 8114 will hold Lenten fish fries on three Fridays — March 15 and 29, and April 12 from 5 to 7 p.m. at the St. Elizabeth Seton Parish Hall.
-The menu will include baked and deep-fried fish fillets, coleslaw, baked potato or potato chips, rolls, coffee and lemonade.
+The St. Elizabeth Seton Knights of Columbus will hold Lenten fish fries on three Fridays — March 6 and 20, and April 3 from 5 to 7 p.m. at the church fellowship hall.
+The menu will include baked and deep-fried fish fillets, coleslaw, a baked potato or potato chips, rolls, coffee, and lemonade.
 Desserts will be available from the St. Elizabeth Seton Ladies Guild.
 Carryout dinners are also available.
-Some of the proceeds will be donated to the local Dollars for Scholars Scholarship program.
-Everyone is welcome to attend.
+Some of the proceeds will be donated to the Carlisle High School Dollars for Scholars scholarship program.

 St. Joseph's Catholic Church